-5.1 Long Term Supply Scenarios
+Long Term Supply Scenarios

-The Ten Year Statement contains detailed information on, supply and demand scenarios, current reinforcement projects and investment plans, and actual flows seen on the NTS in recent years.
+The GTYS contains detailed information on, supply and demand scenarios, current reinforcement projects and investment plans, and actual flows seen on the NTS in recent years.

 Following the annual FES process, National Grid NTS will normally produce a number of scenarios for long term gas supply and demand that cover a range of possible futures for the GB energy market (FES scenarios).
-A central scenario will be chosen as a point of reference from which to develop other supply patterns anticipated on the NTS.
-All of this information will be published in the Ten Year Statement in accordance with the UNC TPD Section O.
+A number of scenarios will be considered from which to develop other supply patterns anticipated on the NTS.
+All of this information will be published in the GTYS in accordance with the UNC TPD Section O.

-For the purposes of this document it is assumed that a single central scenario is available, however the methods for developing supply scenarios are applicable across more than one supply scenario.
+For the purposes of this document it is assumed that multiple scenarios are available.
 The basic steps involved in developing such supply scenarios are described below.